Pink-Crab/PinkCrab-Plugin-Framework-Docs/core/App/app_config.md

 WordPress development involves lots of keys, slugs, namespaces and paths, lots of them.
 App_Config gives an injectable container for holding your keys.

+{: .bg-red-300.highlight.err }
+> Both the 'plugin' and 'view' paths/urls are defined when the App is setup, they can be overwritten in the settings.php file, but this will not effect internal operations of the plugin.
+These ideally should be only be configured using the `App_Factory`

 ## Example Setup